dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/interceptors.md

 #### Detecting failure

-Failure is handled in much the same way as success, but in the <xref:Microsoft.EntityFrameworkCore.Diagnostics.ISaveChangesInterceptor.SaveChangesFailed%2A?displayProperty=nameWithType> or <xref:Microsoft.EntityFrameworkCore.Diagnostics.ISaveChangesInterceptor.SaveChangesFailedAsync%2A?displayProperty=nameWithType> method.
+Failure is handled in much the same way as success, but in the <xref:Microsoft.EntityFrameworkCore.Diagnostics.ISaveChangesInterceptor.SaveChangesFailed*?displayProperty=nameWithType> or <xref:Microsoft.EntityFrameworkCore.Diagnostics.ISaveChangesInterceptor.SaveChangesFailedAsync*?displayProperty=nameWithType> method.
 The event data contains the exception that was thrown.

 <!--
     public void SaveChangesFailed(DbContextErrorEventData eventData)